xstephaniex/Backend_Projects/mysql_fireshipio/README.md

 ```
 ## Usage

-- Steps for Running the .sql file from the terminal are:
+- Steps for running the .sql file from the terminal are:

     1. Connect to MySQL server as a *root* user: `mysql -uroot -p`
     2. Enter *root* user password